The Kransky Sisters: Fictional back story

-The Kransky sisters come from Esk, a real rural town in Queensland.
-The two eldest sisters, Mourne and Eve Kransky, are full biological sisters and have lived together all their lives.
+The sisters come from Esk, a real rural town in Queensland.
+The two eldest sisters, Mourne and Eve, are full biological sisters and have lived together all their lives.
 Mourne and Eve's father was a travelling salesman for the (fictional) Asbestos Cookware Company.
 Their mother left their father to be with his brother, who is Arva and Dawn's father.
 The two brothers have not spoken since and Mourne and Eve ostracise Arva and Dawn, using their guilt over the affair to dominate them.

 Arva, who first toured with the family band, has now joined the Hornbell Military Marching Band.
 Dawn, the youngest sister, has taken leave from her job as trolley librarian at the Esk Hospital and now tours in Arva's place.
 The sisters wear the same clothes and Mourne and Eve speak with similar mannerisms.
 Mourne, the eldest, is clearly the matriarch, sternly keeping control of her younger sisters and doing most of the speaking during a concert, while Eve, a vegetarian who harbours secret passions, eerily echoes many of Mourne's phrases, though she has enough independence to occasionally add to Mourne's stories.
 Arva and Dawn almost never speak.

-The songs they play are learnt from listening to the "wireless" and they drive to their concerts in a 1958 Morris Major.
+The songs they play are learnt from listening to the "wireless" and they drive to their concerts in a 1958 Morris Major car.
 Sometimes the songs are incomplete thanks to an interruption in their reception and the sisters, lacking any normal cultural context, often seem not to fully understand what they are singing about.

 One of their neighbours has a computer and has made their official website for them.